-In September 5, 2007 the School entered into a lease agreement with the Foundation for the facilities.
-All costs of the building such as utilities, operating expenses and insurance are paid by the School.
-On February 28th, 2014, a new lease was put into place as the Foundation refinanced the original 2007 debt in addition to new debt issued for 4518 Tacony Street building project.
-The new lease supersedes the original and rent expense for the school is stated at an amount equivalent to the debt service for which the Foundation is responsible.
+In February 2014, the School entered into a 30-year lease with the Foundation.
+All costs of the building such as utilities, assessments, and taxes are paid by the School.
 In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 840, Accounting for Leases, rental payments are recognized on a straight-line basis over the term of the lease.
 The difference between the actual rent paid and the expense charged is an increase or decrease to accrued rent in the accompanying statement of net position.